 The more completely you can clear your schedule for this process, the better.
 At a minimum, eliminate any unnecessary obligations and give yourself as much unscheduled time to rest as possible.

-Daily Routine During the 7-Day Active Cleansing Phase
+Daily Routine Tips for the Active Cleansing Phase

 - Rise early so that you can complete your morning routine before breakfast.